top of page

 Consider a surgeon who injures her hand permanently.
 Under 'Any Occupation', the insurer might decide she can still consult or teach — and decline the claim.
 Under 'Own Occupation', the inability to perform surgery is itself the trigger.
 For professionals and business owners, that difference can be the difference between financial security and a life-altering setback.

-POLICY OWNERSHIP
+POLICY OWNERSHIP STRATEGY

 Where you hold your policy has real tax and cash flow consequences.
 This is one of the most impactful decisions in your insurance strategy — and one that genuinely warrants personal advice.